www.thementawai.com

 Pa’eruk includes:

-Pasibitbit, the ritual cleansing
+• Pasibitbit, the ritual cleansing of the uma;

-prayers to restore protection and harmony
+• Prayers to restore protection and harmony;

 Lajo Simagere is not performed during Pa’eruk, as this is not a time to call souls close, but to strengthen barriers and clear the path for renewed stability.
+Pululak and a communal hunt are usually optional, depending on the rimata‘s interpretation of the proceedings of the ceremony.

 Core Rituals Within Puliaijat